 Upon entering a bug or enhancement request for the first time, you will be asked to enter an e-mail address.
 Once you've done that, you will be mailed a password that you can use to log on to the bug tracking system.
 You will only be asked to do this once.
 Any changes to bug reports you submit will be mailed to the e-mail address you provide.

-Once you've logged on, you will have the ability to enter bug reports and modify existing ones.
+Once you've logged on, you will have to ask for permissions through the ACE mailing list to obtain permissions to enter bug reports and modify existing ones.
 Other than adding comments, fixes and attachments, please do not modify bug reports you haven't submitted.

 The bug tracking system is fairly straightforward to use.
 When entering bug reports or enhancement requests, enter as much information as possible.
 Most of the bug form fields provide help if you are unsure what a particular field is used for.